 Start going for a walk and eat healthy food.
 Brownies are okay when you’re grieving, but you gotta get your life back in order at some point, right?
 Focus on work and take up a new hobby.
 Leave your house to bask in the sun and get some fresh air.
 Activities that generate serotonin will be highly beneficial for you.

-You should consider meditation as well to regain some of your equilibrium.
+You should consider meditation as well to regain equilibrium and strike a balance between your yin and yang.
+This is a tried and tested practice by yours truly.
 I promise you’ll feel so much better when you regain a semblance of normalcy.
 It’s important to remind yourself that the friend was a part of your life – yes, an important one – but not your whole life.
-It’s what they say on Broadway – the show must go on!
+It’s like they say on Broadway – the show must go on!

 3. Social distancing (and not just for the pandemic)